munhitsu/django-dowser/README.markdown

 =====
 Based on: [Dowser](http://www.aminus.net/wiki/Dowser)

-Original dowser was wsgi enabled.
-Unfortunatelly not all django hosting solutions provide wsgi.
+The original Dowser is WSGI enabled.
+Unfortunately, not all Django hosting providers use WSGI.
-In daily development the most common usage pattern is ./manage.py runserver which defenetly is not wsgi.
+In daily development the most common usage pattern is ./manage.py runserver which is not using WSGI.
 That's the story why this fork was created.

-In other words the target of this project is to provide easy to use and install django app to debug your memory leaks.
+In the other words the target of this project is to provide easy to use and install Django app to debug your memory leaks.

-Following enhancements have been implemented on top of original dowser:
+Following enhancements have been implemented on top of original Dowser:

 - long term analysis, 1m, 1h, 1d, 4w buffers
 - optimization by moving from lists to python deque
 - server load optimization by moving charts to google chart
-- only authenticated superuser can view analysis (django specific)
+- only authenticated superuser can view analysis (Django specific)

 ![Screen shot](https://github.com/munhitsu/django-dowser/raw/master/wiki/screen0.png)